emptyfridge0900/emptyfridge0900.github.io/content/rust/ownership.md

 *All the images above are from [Rust programming language book](https://doc.rust-lang.org/book/ch04-01-what-is-ownership.html#ownership-rules)

 ### Lesson I learned
-From now on, whenever I encounter the assignment operator (=), I should consider whether it performs a copy or a reference, whether in C#, JavaScript, or Rust.
+Whenever I encounter the assignment operator (=), I should consider whether it performs a copy or just copy a reference, whether in C#, JavaScript, or Rust.